jeya-maria-jose/Derain_OUCD_Net/README.md

 # Derain_OUCD_Net
-Official Pytorch Code for "Exploring Overcomplete Representations for Single Image Deraining using CNNs"
+Official Pytorch Code for "Exploring Overcomplete Representations for Single Image Deraining using CNNs" - IEEE Journal of Selected Topics in Signal Processing